Animal as Bridegroom: ATU 425B: Son of the Witch (The Witch's Tasks)

 This category of tales involves the heroine performing difficult tasks for her husband's family (more specifically, her mother-in-law).
 In this type, the heroine reaches the house of a witch (sometimes, her mother-in-law; sometimes, another female relative of her husband), where she works as her servant.
-One of the tasks is to go to another witch's house, and fetch from there a box, a casket, a bag, a sack of something that her husband warns not to open, but she does.
+One of the tasks is to go to another witch's house (identified as a female relative of the first one), and fetch from there a box, a casket, a bag, a sack of something that her husband warns not to open, but she does.

 Richard MacGillivray Dawkins also noted that, in some tales, the mother-in-law, to further humiliate the heroine, betrothes her son to another bride and sends her on errands to get materials for the upcoming wedding.
 Jack Zipes emphasizes that the heroine must perform the tasks before she has a chance to free her husband.

 In some tales, the heroine is forced to carry torches to her husband's marriage cortège - a practice that Zipes and Ernst Tegethoff relate to an ancient Roman custom mentioned by Plautus in his work Casina.
 According to Donald Ward, Swedish scholar Jan-Öjvind Swahn stated that his type A, "the oldest" (see below), contains the motif of the heroine holding a torch to her husband's second marriage to the false bride - a trap set by the witch or her daughter with the intent to kill the heroine.
-However, she is saved when her husband takes the torch and drops into the false bride's hands.
+However, she is saved when her husband takes the torch and drops it into the false bride's hands.
 Jan-Öjvind Swahn named this The Torch Motif and located it in tales from Scandinavia, Greece, India, Turkey, and Romance-speaking areas.